101 Tower (Kyiv): History

 When Russia invaded Ukraine in 2022 the building was badly damaged in an October missile attack.
-Owner of the KAN Development Igor Nikonov said that nobody got hurt because the strike took place early in the morning and if it was to happen a couple hours later the result would've been different The renovation will cost at least ten million dollars, but owners are still calculating the final cost so the repair work hasn't been started yet.
+Owner of the KAN Development Igor Nikonov said that no one was hurt because the strike took place early in the morning and if it was to happen a couple hours later the result would've been different The renovation will cost at least ten million dollars, but owners are still calculating the final cost so the repair work hasn't been started yet.

 Accidents

-25 June 2012 the balcony at the seventh floor of the building had caught fire due to short circuit in the fitness center.
+On 25 June 2012, the balcony at the seventh floor of the building had caught fire due to short circuit in the fitness center.
 Firefighters arrived in 8 minutes and extinguished the fire in 15 minutes.
-Nobody got hurt, but fire destroyed the insulation.
+No one was hurt, but fire destroyed the insulation.

-During 2022 Russian invasion of Ukraine the building suffered severe damage in Russian air strikes in October.
-10 October Russian rocket fell behind the business center and the impact of its explosion seriously damaged building's facade, nobody got hurt inside the building.
+During the 2022 Russian invasion of Ukraine the building suffered severe damage in Russian air strikes in October.
+On 10 October, a Russian rocket fell behind the business center and the impact of its explosion seriously damaged building's facade, but no one was hurt inside the building.